 Retiree of Pepsi Cola Franchise

 Ms. Dale Halton graduated from Myers Park High School and attended Agnes Scott College in Georgia.
 After two years she returned home to marry and start her family.
 In 1970 she began working for the family business, Pepsi-Cola Bottling Co. of Charlotte, managing the company’s advertising.
 Although many good people worked at the company the business was struggling, and in 1981 she was made President of the Pepsi-Cola Bottling Co. of Charlotte.
 She began successfully running the company and gradually turned it around to again become profitable.
 She created a charitable foundation that gave 10% of the company’s profits to charity each year.
 Notable recipients include UNCC Charlotte and the NC Dance Theatre.
-“The more you have, the more responsibility you have to give to others,” Halton says.
+“The more you have, the more responsibility you have to give to others,” Halton said.
 “I think it’s important to help folks who don’t have what I have.
 I wish I could do more.
 It’s fun.”
-Because Dale successfully faced many obstacles working in business at a time when it was difficult for women to do so, she continues to always root for those that face challenges.
-She is a strong supporter of children with learning differences and Asperger’s/autism spectrum disorder, and is thrilled to be able to support schools that help the students reach their potential.
+Because Dale successfully faced many obstacles working in business at a time when it was difficult for women to do so, she continued to always root for those that face challenges.
+She was a strong supporter of children with learning differences and Asperger’s/autism spectrum disorder, and she was thrilled to be able to support schools that help the students reach their potential.